 VINs help deter car thieves, because they make it more difficult to resell the car.
 If someone checks the VIN, it will show that it the car was stolen, unless the thieves have altered it in some way.
 But it isn't especially difficult for car thieves to alter VINs.
 They frequently switch VINs, replacing the VIN in a stolen car with another car that they bought legally.
 Police use the VIN as a positive ID when looking for stolen cars, but thieves often cover up the dashboard VIN.
 An officer can't enter the car to see the door sill VIN plate without a search warrant.

 VIN etching creates another level of protection.
 A weak acid application etches the VIN into the windshield and other windows of the car.
 This helps deter theft for several reasons.
 Thieves can't get rid of the etched VIN without replacing the windshield, which is so expensive that it can make stealing and reselling that car unprofitable.
 It's also much more difficult to cover up all the VIN etchings, so if a car is stolen, police can just read the etched VIN off of the window.
 Several companies sell kits that include a template with your vehicle's VIN and acid for about $20.
 Auto dealers and collision shops offer etching service as well, but it tends to cost more.

-For lots more information on VINs and related subjects, check out the links on the next page.
+For lots more information on VINs and related subjects, check out the links below.

 More Great Links

 - Code of Federal Regulations, Title 49, Chapter V, Part 565. http://www.access.gpo.gov/nara/cfr/waisidx_05/49cfr565_05.html